ValerioS05/pj1nuraghe/README.md

 ## For Developer

 -  I wanted to share an insight of this monuments and a small part of Sardinian history!
--  I wanted to show a good amount of content, to inspire people in starting or continuing theyr search for information.
+-  I wanted to show a good amount of content, to inspire people in starting or continuing their search for information.
 -  I wanted to keep the user entertained giving different images and pages to check, discover and find what they were looking for.
 Also the video give a great insight of what we are speaking about!

 ## Here is a Practical way to explain the skeleton and what my idea was at the beginning